Elusive239/ClayBindingsC3/README.md

 c3c run main
 ```
 or `c3c run`

+You can also press `D` in any of the above builds to enable clays debug window!

 > [!WARNING]
 > This probably isn't finished yet, but it's usable!
 Changes will be made on new releases of Clay... when I get to them!